danielkuhlen/academicwriting/README.md

 In practice, all project outputs—such as the paper manuscripts, conference presentations, R&R memos—rely on the same data and bibliography files.
 The templates also include writing guides and best-practice examples to support both the technical and substantive aspects of writing. :dizzy:

-The template builds on work from other researchers.
-The paper and abstract templates are adapted from [Christopher Kenny’s](https://christophertkenny.com) template, available [here](https://github.com/christopherkenny/nature).
+The template synthesizes work from other researchers.
+The paper and abstract quarto templates are adapted from [Christopher Kenny’s](https://christophertkenny.com) template, available [here](https://github.com/christopherkenny/nature).
+The abstract features a wording template by [Fabrizio Gilardi](https://fabriziogilardi.org), available [here](https://fabriziogilardi.org/resources/papers/good-abstracts.pdf).

 ## What You Need to Use This